RTEMS/rtems-docs/c-user/glossary.rst

         This term is an acronym for
         `Executable and Linkable Format <https://en.wikipedia.org/wiki/Executable_and_Linkable_Format>`_.

+    eligible scheduler
+        An eligible scheduler of a :term:`task` is a :term:`scheduler` which can be used by the task to allocate a processor for the task.

     embedded
         An application that is delivered as a hidden part of a larger system.
         For example, the software in a fuel-injection control system is an